 But is There Enough Supply?

 Digital Marketing isn’t a part of India’s education system yet.
 It is usually offered by business schools in the form of a crash course, an optional subject, or a semester course.
 However, there is no concrete specialisation that Indian universities have adapted.
-In 2021, I have personally seen massive interest of candidates in taking up Digital Marketing Courses in India.
+In 2022, I have personally seen the massive interest of candidates in taking up Digital Marketing Courses in India.

 I have instinctively felt that there are very few Indians who have decided to focus on Digital Marketing as a career and the search behaviour on Google confirms my assumptions.
 Having been in the industry for 10 years and leading a Digital Marketing agency in Chennai, I experience a shortage of skilled candidates, frequently.